posl/iArch/documentation.md

 ![Archface-U to model result 3](../images/sync_arch_model_4.png)

-#### Java codes to Archface-U
+### Java code to Archface-U

-When you select `Code -> iArch`, you can generate Archface-U description corresponding to the Java codes which you chose in the configuration described above.
+When you select `Code -> iArch`, you can generate Archface-U description corresponding to the Java code which you chose in the configuration described below.

 For example, from 4 classes in the project, you can get the Archface-U like:

 ![code to Archface-U result](../images/sync_code_arch_1.png)

-#### Archface-U to Java codes
+### Archface-U to Java code

-When you select `iArch -> Code`, you can generate Java codes corresponding the Archcode which you chose in the configuration described above.
+When you select `iArch -> Code`, you can generate Java code corresponding the Archcode which you chose in the configuration described below.

 For example, from an Archface-U,